vatesfr/xen-orchestra/docs/docs/mcp.md

 ![MCP architecture workflow](./assets/mcp_workflow.png)

+1. On startup, the MCP server fetches the OpenAPI spec from your XO instance (`/rest/v0/docs/swagger.json`) and generates one tool per resource domain.
-1. You ask a question in natural language to your AI assistant.
+2. You ask a question in natural language to your AI assistant.
-2. The assistant determines which MCP tool to call.
+3. The assistant picks a tool (e.g. `pools_query`) and chooses an `operation` (e.g. `list`, `dashboard`).
-3. The MCP server queries the XO REST API (`/rest/v0/...`).
+4. The MCP server calls the corresponding XO REST endpoint and returns a markdown-formatted response.

-4. Results are returned to the assistant, which formats a natural language answer.
+Because the tool surface is generated from the live OpenAPI spec, it always reflects the XO version you're connecting to — new endpoints become available automatically as XO evolves.

 ## Available Tools

+### Utility tools

+These three tools are always present regardless of the XO spec.

-### `check_connection`
+#### `check_connection`

 Test the connection to the Xen Orchestra server.
 Use this to validate your setup before querying infrastructure.